Updated on 14 August 2017

 Best Luxury Family Destinations – Bali

-Why choose Bali for a luxury family getaway?
+Why choose Bali for a luxury family vacation?
 Well first of all, the Balinese are incredibly friendly to everyone, children and adults alike.
 The beaches are superb, and there’s an abundance of luxurious villas.
 You can get the best of both worlds at Kayumanis Jimbaran Private Estate & Spa, with your own private villa and the amenities of a hotel.
 Eating out in Bali is easy with children as there are so many different types of cuisine available.
 As for activities, Waterbom Bali has been voted the best waterpark in Asia and second best in the world.
 Older children and teenagers will enjoy trekking through the rice fields and exploring the temples of this beautiful country.

 With new direct flights from the UK and USA, Costa Rica is one of the best luxury family destinations.
-It would suit children of school age and older, it’s one of the best worldwide destinations for adventure tourism, with zip lines, white-water rafting and lush rainforest.
+It would suit children of school age and older, being one of the top worldwide destinations for adventure tourism, with zip lines, white-water rafting and lush rainforest.
 Costa Rica is also the world’s happiest country, according to the Happy Planet Index.
 Its compact size makes it easy to explore and there are pushchair-friendly paths in the Reserva Santa Elena and Corara and Poás national parks.
 The wildlife here is incredible, with frogs, monkeys, macaws and sloths among the 500,000 species.
 Aim to visit during the dry season from December to April and consider booking into a luxury hotel with its own hot springs such as The Springs Resort & Spa or Tabacon in Arenal.

 There are many advantages to a Dubai family vacation, not least the relatively short flight time from Europe and the continual sunshine.
 Several new theme parks are due to open, including IMG Worlds of Adventure on 31 August and Dubai Parks in October.
 The latter comprises three theme parks: Bollywood Dubai, Legoland and Motiongate.
 Adults and older children will enjoy exploring the sand dunes by buggy or sand board.
-One of the most child-friendly hotels is the famous Atlantis The Palm, with the Aquaventure Waterpark, the Lost Chambers Aquarium and Sea Lion Photo Fun.
+One of the top luxury family hotels is the famous Atlantis The Palm, with the Aquaventure Waterpark, the Lost Chambers Aquarium and Sea Lion Photo Fun.
 Adults can enjoy dinner at Nobu, having booked their children aged 3-12 into an evening adventure where they’ll take part in games and craft activities.

 Italy must be one of the best luxury family destinations in the world.
 Not only are the Italians renowned for their kindness to children, but the country boasts stunning beaches in Puglia, Sardinia and Sicily.
 Kids tend to love Italian food too, although restaurants don’t open until quite late.
 If you have very young children, a villa holiday might be the best option and there are many available by the sea and inland, such as this medieval watch tower with an unparalleled view over the Amalfi Coast – we loved our stay here.